 Make Enough Sleep

-Anxiety and sadness are two mental health disorders that are exacerbated by sleep difficulties.
+Sleep difficulties exacerbate two mental health disorders: anxiety and sadness.
 Fatigue brought on by insomnia and other sleep problems may trigger anxiety episodes.
 Getting between six and eight hours of sleep a night helps people feel relaxed and refreshed for the next day.

 Maintain a Journal